Skip to content

 on_date date

-The date for which to retrieve beneficiary specifications.
+The date for which to resolve the context.

 required